 The Consolidated financial statements (CFS) of the Group have been prepared in accordance with the Indian Accounting Standards ('Ind-AS') specified in the Companies (Indian Accounting Standards) Rules, 2015 (as amended) under Section 133 of the Companies Act 2013 (the "accounting principles generally accepted in India").

-These special purpose consolidated financial statementshave been prepared to include the same in the Advertisement to be released prior to the listing of its equity shares and for submitting Information Memorandum with the Stock Exchanges
+These special purpose consolidated financial statementshave been prepared to include the same in the Advertisement to be released prior to the listing of its equity shares laye been prepared on a historical cost basis, except for the following assets and lial Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments)

-The accounting policies are applied consistently to all the periods presented in the Consolidated financial statements
+The accounting policies are applied consistently to all the periods presented in the Consolidated financial statements.